 Chemistry > Admission Requirements

-(3) Applicants with a Bachelor's degree in Nanotechnology and Biochemistry from the University of Copenhagen may be admitted if their programme included elements of:
+Applicants with a Bachelor’s degree in Nanoscience or Biochemistry from the University of Copenhagen may be admitted if their degree includes courses in:

 - general and inorganic chemistry